-And I saw in the lead works how men were poisoned, and in the sugar refineries how they went insane; and in the factories how they lost their decency; and in the stores how they learned to lie; and I knew it was slavery made them do all this.
-I knew the Anarchists were right,-the whole thing must be changed, the whole thing was wrong,-the whole system of production and distribution, the whole ideal of life.
+And I saw in the lead works how men were poisoned; and in the sugar refineries how they went insane; and in the factories how they lost their decency; and in the stores how they learned to lie; and I knew it was slavery made them do all this.
+I knew the Anarchists were right - the whole thing must be changed, the whole not measure his love nor reckon on return; the self-centered one who "will not rule, but also will not ruled be"; the philosopher who chanted the Over-man; the devoted woman of the people; aye, and these too - these rebellious flashes from the vast cloud-hung ominous obscurity of the anonymous, these souls whom governmental and capitalistic brutality has whipped and goaded and stung to blind rage and bitterness, these mad young lions of revolt, these Winkelrieds who offer their hearts to the spears.

+thing was wrong - the whole system of production and distribution, the whole ideal of life.

 And I questioned the government then; they had taught me to question it.
-What have you done-you the keepers of the Declaration and the Constitution-what have you done about all this?
+What have you done - you the keepers of the Declaration and the Constitution - what have you done about all this?
 What have you done to preserve the conditions of freedom to the people?

 Lied, deceived, fooled, tricked, bought and sold and got gain!
 You have sold away the land, that you had no right to sell.
 You have murdered the aboriginal people, that you might seize the land in the name of the white race, and then steal it away from them again, to be again sold by a second and a third robber.
 And that buying and selling of the land has driven the people off the healthy earth and away from the clean air into these rot-heaps of humanity called cities, where every filthy thing is done, and filthy labor breeds filthy bodies and filthy souls.
-Our boys are decayed with vice before they come to manhood; our girls-ah, well might John Harvey write:
+Our boys are decayed with vise before they come to manhood; our girls - ah, well might john Harvey write:

-"Another begetteth a daughter white and gold,
+Another begetteth a daughter white and gold,

-- She looks into the meadow land water, and the world - Knows her no more; they have sought her field and fold - But the City, the City hath bought her, - It hath sold - Her piecemeal, to students, rats, and reek of the graveyard mould."
+She looks into the meadow land water, and the world

+Knows her no more; they have sought her field and fold

+But the City, the City hath bought her,

+It hath sold

+Her piecemeal, to students, rats, and reek of the graveyard mold.

-You have done this thing, gentlemen who engineer the government; and not only have you caused this ruin to come upon others; you yourselves are rotten with this debauchery.
+You have done this thing, gentlemen who engineer the government; and not only have you caused this ruin to come upon others; you yourself are rotten with debauchery.
 You exist for the purpose of granting privileges to whoever can pay most for you, and so limiting the freedom of men to employ themselves that they must sell themselves into this frightful slavery or become tramps, beggars, thieves, prostitutes, and murderers.
 And when you have done all this, what then do you do to them, these creatures of your own making?
 You, who have set them the example in every villainy?
 Do you then relent, and remembering the words of the great religious teacher to whom most of you offer lip service on the officially religious day, do you go to these poor, broken, wretched creatures and love them?
 Love them and help them, to teach them to be better?
 No: you build prisons high and strong, and there you beat, and starve, and hang, finding by the working of your system human beings so unutterably degraded that they are willing to kill whomsoever they are told to kill at so much monthly salary.